(Disclosure: Some of the links below may be affiliate links)

 First, what is Financial Independence (FI)?

 For this, your wealth must generate income.
-And this income must be greater than your expenses.
-The main way to generate income from your wealth is simply to withdraw from it.
+And this income must be higher than your expenses.
+The primary way to generate income from your net worth is to withdraw from it.
 In general, withdrawing means selling shares from the stock market and using the realized money.
 However, you must withdraw little enough to sustain your wealth for the longest time.
 Otherwise, you will end up with no money.

 There are many reasons to become Financially Independent.
 It is currently very popular on the internet.
 Especially with the Financial Independence and Retire Early (FIRE) philosophy.
 The idea is to become Financially Independent as soon as possible and retire early.
 But you can also be Financially Independent and not retire.
-You can then choose to do exactly what you want with your life since it does not depend on your career income anymore.
+You can then choose to do precisely what you want with your life since it does not depend on your career income anymore.

 Your Withdrawal Rate